redhat-performance/clusterbuster/docs/clusterbuster.md

 ### Workloads

-Clusterbuster supports extensible workloads.
+ClusterBuster supports extensible workloads.
 At present, it supports uperf, fio, many small files, CPU/startup test, and a number of others.

 A workload requires, at a minimum, a workload definition in